England: Science and technology

+English innovators made crucial contributions to computing from the earliest concepts to the microchip era.
+Charles Babbage and Ada Lovelace conceived the first programmable computer, while George Boole created the binary logic underlying all digital systems, known as boolean logic.
+Alan Turing defined the foundations of computing and pioneered artificial intelligence, while Tommy Flowers built Colossus, proving electronic computing feasible.
+Sir Frederic Williams, Tom Kilburn and Geoff Tootill developed the Manchester Baby, while Sir Maurice Wilkes developed EDSAC contributing to the first stored-program computers that established modern computer architecture.
+Geoffrey Dummer conceptualised the integrated circuit.

 The Royal Society, formally The Royal Society of London for Improving Natural Knowledge, is a learned society and the United Kingdom's national academy of sciences.
-Founded on 28 November 1660, it was granted a royal charter by King Charles II as "The Royal Society".
-It is the oldest national scientific institution in the world.
-The society fulfils a number of roles: promoting science and its benefits, recognising excellence in science, supporting outstanding science, providing scientific advice for policy, fostering international and global co-operation, education and public engagement.
+Founded on 28 November 1660, It is the oldest national scientific institution in the world.
+The Royal Institution of Great Britain was founded in 1799 by leading English scientists, including Henry Cavendish.
+Some experts claim that the earliest concept of a metric system was invented by John Wilkins in 1668.

-The Royal Society started from groups of physicians and natural philosophers, meeting at a variety of locations, including Gresham College in London.
-They were influenced by the "new science", as promoted by Francis Bacon in his New Atlantis, from approximately 1645 onwards.
-A group known as "The Philosophical Society of Oxford" was run under a set of rules still retained by the Bodleian Library.
-After the English Restoration, there were regular meetings at Gresham College.
-It is widely held that these groups were the inspiration for the foundation of the Royal Society.

 Scientific research and development remains important in the universities of England, with many establishing science parks to facilitate production and co-operation with industry.
-Between 2004 and 2008 the United Kingdom produced 7 per cent of the world's scientific research papers and had an 8 per cent share of scientific citations, the third and second-highest in the world (after the United States and China, respectively).
+Cambridge is the most intensive research cluster for science and technology in the world.
+In 2022, the UK produced 6.3 per cent of the world's scientific research papers and had a 10.5 per cent share of scientific citations, the third highest in the world (after the United States and China).
 Scientific journals produced in England include Nature, the British Medical Journal and The Lancet.
 The Department for Science, Innovation and Technology, Secretary of State for Science, Innovation and Technology, and Minister of State for Science, Research and Innovation has responsibility for science in England.